TTgeoheath/BMA.geocontext/README.md

 The function lac.limit(data, box_sizes, lacunarity_values,start = list(a = 1, b = -1, c = 1)) computes the precise point where the lacunarity curve
 flattened out.

-"data" is a dataframe includes the boxsizes of the gliding boxes and their corresponding lacuanrity value;
+The parameter "data" is a dataframe includes the boxsizes of the gliding boxes and their corresponding lacuanrity value;
 "box_sizes"  is the increased box widths of gliding boxes in lacunarity analysis;
 "lacunarity_values" is the corresponding lacunarity values of the increased box sizes given by lacunarity analysis;
 "start" is the start value of the curvature simulation.
 This function used a power function a * x^b + c to simulate the lacunarity curvature.
 Through